 Up to 50 percent of the weight of almonds comes from monounsaturated fatty acids (MUFA).
 These fatty acids are associated with the reduction of LDL cholesterol.

 Pour yourself a glass of almond milk, toss a few sliced almonds onto your oatmeal, or eat them by the handful.
 The recommended serving size is about 1 ounce or a small handful.
 The recommended number of servings can vary per person.
 One cup of sliced almonds contains

 This mash-up of toasted bread and mashed avocado may be a trendy breakfast choice, but it also scores high in healthfulness.

 Avocados are healthy on several levels.
 They’re high in monounsaturated fatty acids, which lower cholesterol and decrease the risk of heart disease and stroke.
 You can use them as a replacement for breakfast foods that are high in saturated fats, like sausage or bacon, which

 Avocados are also a rich source of sterols, which are plant-based substances that help to lower cholesterol.
 They’re also high in both soluble and insoluble fiber.

 Some studies have suggested that whey protein supplements may help lower cholesterol, although results have been inconsistent.
 One

-Make a healthy morning smoothie by combining low-fat yogurt, ice cubes, berries, and a scoop of vanilla whey protein.
+Make a healthy morning smoothie by combining low fat yogurt, ice cubes, berries, and a scoop of vanilla whey protein.
 This sweet concoction is low in fat and high in nutrition.

 Salmon is a great source of omega-3 fatty acids.
-These good fats increase healthy HDL cholesterol and reduce the number of triglycerides circulating in the blood.
+These good fats can increase healthy HDL cholesterol and reduce the number of triglycerides circulating in the blood.

-If you’re using a muffin mix, increase the healthfulness by using applesauce instead of oil.
+If you’re using a muffin mix, you can increase its healthfulness by using applesauce in place of oil.